-- Prepare 2 cables as indicated in the following illustration (field supply). - Place the 2 cables over the outdoor unit. - Insert a rubber sheet between the cables and the outdoor unit to prevent the cables from scratching the paint (field supply). - Attach the cables' ends and tighten them.
+- Prepare 2 cables as indicated in the following illustration (field supply). - Place the 2 cables over the outdoor unit. - Insert a rubber sheet between the cables and the outdoor unit to prevent the cable from scratching the paint (field supply). - Attach the cable's ends.
+Tighten those ends.